 Ever wondered how to manage the way your Excel data prints over a number of Pages?
 In this video we show you how the Page Break Preview feature helps you to do just that.

-So you’ve created a Pie Chart and now wish to work on its presentation?
-Take a look at this video as we demonstrate how to focus on a particular slice of the Pie and how to explode the Pie for visual effect.
+In this video as we demonstrate different ways to present a Pie Chart.
+For example, how to focus on a particular slice of the Pie, or how to explode the Pie for visual effect.

 An alternative to using commands contained in the Design Tab is to use the Chart Tabs that appear on the Right Hand Side of a selected Chart.
 Of particular value here is the Chart Filters Tab.